Résumé of John Stracke

 Paradigm4 produces an array-based database, targeted at life

-science applications.
-I worked on transaction
+science applications.- Worked on transaction

-improvements and a client for our REST API.
-Work was done in
+improvements, RPM packaging, and a client for our REST

 Motional, November 2020 to January 2022: Principal Software Engineer

 Motional develops software for self-driving cars.
-I started in the

-platform infrastructure team, working on middleware to let the
+platform team, on middleware to let the

-build that framework.
-Work was done in C++20, with some Python 3.
+- Work was done in C++20, with some Python 3.

 Smartsheet, April-November 2020: Senior SDE II

-Datatables: a zero-management database designed to fit into
+DataTable, designed to fit into

 the existing Smartsheet ecosystem.
-As a senior member of the

-team, I also participated in design reviews, guided less
+design reviews, guided

-senior engineers, and helped management pick technical
+junior engineers, helped management on technical

 technologies to optimize execution of requests.